-- 7.1.1.
-Contract Days - Full-time educators in schools on a traditional calendar will work 185 days; those in schools on a year-round calendar will work 177 days. - [b] Five (5) contract days will be designated as Professional Days.
-These days will be used for activities that support the District, school, department/grade level, and individual professional development activities as outlined by each site's School Improvement Plan with input from the JSSC. - The number of professional days as well as their placement in the calendar shall be decided during negotiations each year taking into consideration professional development needs as well as the needs of educators to prepare for school, complete grades, etc. Schools on the year-round calendar have adjusted schedules that incorporate these days. - (ii) Administrators shall be sensitive to teachers' needs as they prepare for the school year.
-School trainings during the Professional Days shall be planned with input from the JSSC. - Any District training during the Professional Days will be discussed and/or implemented through the Association/District liaison process, balancing District and school needs. - [c] In addition to the four (4) Professional Days, educators have one contract day prior to the beginning of the school year reserved for individual and team planning activities.
-School and District meetings and activities will not be held during this time. - [d] B and C track teachers will receive one (1) additional professional day for their extra track change. - [e] Each year, the District may conduct orientation/training sessions for educators who are hired that year.
-Newly employed educators are obligated to attend these orientations in addition to the contract days in 7.1.1[a]. - [f] Contract days are subject to the Leave Provisions. - [g] Educators receive no paid holidays or vacations. - 7.1.2.
-Notice of Resignation - [a] In the event that an educator decides to terminate employment with the District, he/she shall give prior written notice of at least thirty (30) calendar days to the Superintendent.
-This notice requirement also shall apply to educators who terminate employment prior to the beginning of the school year.
-If, however, this procedure is not observed, the Superintendent reserves the right to impose a financial penalty of \$500 and deduct the same from the educator's earnings.
+- 7.1 Contract Year - 7.1.1 Contract Days Educators on special assignment at the District office complex or other District locations will be provided information about the number of days of their contract and the weekly work schedule during the interview process or prior to their acceptance of a special assignment.
+The information in section 7.1.1 and 7.1.2 applies to educators based in schools. - [a] Full-time educators in schools on a traditional calendar will work 185 days; those in schools on a year-round calendar will work 177 days. - [b] Eight (8) contract days will be designated as Professional Days.
+These days will be used for activities that support the District, school, department grade level, and individual professional development activities as outlined by each site's School Improvement Plan with input from the JSSC. - (i) The number of professional days as well as their placement in the calendar shall be decided during negotiations each year taking into consideration professional development needs as well as the needs of educators to prepare for school, complete grades, etc. Schools on the year-round calendar have adjusted schedules that incorporate these days. - (ii) Administrators shall be sensitive to teachers' needs as they prepare for the school year.
+School trainings during the Professional Days shall be planned with input from the JSSC. - (iii) Any District training during the Professional Days will be discussed and/or implemented through the Association/District liaison process, balancing District and school needs.

+- [c] In addition to the eight (8) Professional Days, educators have one contract day prior to the beginning of the school year reserved for individual and team planning activities.
+School and District meetings and activities will not be held during this time. - [d] Band C track teachers will receive one (1) additional professional day for their extra track change. - [e] Each year, the District may conduct orientation for educators who are hired that year.
+Newly employed educators who are hired prior to the first day of orientation are obligated to participate.
+Participation in the orientation will be compensated at the educator's contract hourly rate.
+See section 6.4.1. - [f] As an exception to 6.4.1, educators with fewer than three years of experience and educators without a professional educator license are obligated to complete the District's state-required New Teacher Induction and Mentoring Program.
+Beyond-contract obligations (including sessions and assignments) will not exceed 8 - hours per school year. - Contract days are subject to the Leave Provisions. [g] - [h] Educators receive no paid holidays or vacations.

+7.1.2 Length of School Day